scaffold-eth/scaffold-eth/packages/react-app/src/views/App/views/levels/__levelTemplate__/README.md

 8) Import the level dialog into `src/views/App/containers/dialogs/model/dialogMap.js`

 9) For development one should set the initial level to the level one is currently working on:
+   -> in `src/views/App/containers/level/controller/redux.js` update `const initialLevel = LEVELS.__templateLevel__`
-   -> in `src/views/App/containers/level/controller/redux.js` update path of `import initialDialog from '../../../views/levels/underflow/model/dialog'`
+   -> in `src/views/App/containers/dialogs/controller/redux.js` update path of `import initialDialog from '../../../views/levels/underflow/model/dialog'`